 “Since I was young I’ve never been good enough for my mom,” says Sandra on What to Do When Nothing is Good Enough for Your Mother.
 “How I feel or what I wanted was never important.
 My mom always calls me selfish and tries to control everything.
 I’m stressed and feel drained all the time and I know it’s because of her.
 I can’t forgive my mother.
 I’m in my late twenties with no family of my own, still living under my mother’s roof and trying to break free.
 I don’t know how to forgive her for how she treated me growing up.
 She really hurt me.
 Mother’s Day is coming and I dread it.
 It always makes everything worse.”

 In 7 Tips for Dealing With Controlling Parents, I describe the pain and loneliness of growing up with a mentally ill mother.
-She struggled with schizophrenia my whole life, and I grew up moving in and out of foster homes.
+She struggled with schizophrenia my whole life.
+I grew up moving in and out of foster homes.
 I didn’t have a dad or many family members.
 Worse, I was emotionally and physically abused by the one person who was supposed to love and protect me: my mother.
 It wasn’t my mother’s fault that I had a terrible childhood.
-My mom didn’t set out to hurt me or ruin the first half of my life.
+She didn’t plan to hurt me or ruin the first half of my life.

-- My mom did the best she could;
+- Accept: Your mother did the best she could

 Your mom may not have given you the love or support you needed growing up, but she did the best she could.
 Your mother can only give you what she has in her own mind, heart, and spirit.
 Is she is empty, heartless, cruel or controlling?
 Your mom is struggling with a heart condition.
 Maybe she’s miserable, bitter, lonely or even mentally ill, like my own mother.
 Maybe her heart isn’t right with God, and it’s affecting her relationships.

 I don’t know why your mom hurt you, or how long you’ve been struggling with pain and resentment.